MathCityMap/O1-MCM-mobile-App/plugins/cordova.plugins.diagnostic/README.md

 Notes for iOS:
-- Should only be called if authorization status is NOT_DETERMINED.
+- Should only be called if authorization status is `NOT_REQUESTED`.
 Calling it when in any other state will have no effect.
 - When calling this function, the message contained in the `NSCameraUsageDescription` .plist key is displayed to the user;
 this plugin provides a default message, but you should override this with your specific reason for requesting access - see the [iOS usage description messages](#ios-usage-description-messages) section for how to customise it.